stevenliuxd/AWS_EC2_Excercise/README.md

 ## Configure aws credentials

-* On the cli, configure aws settings by typing:
+* On the CLI, configure AWS settings by typing:
 ```bash
 aws configure
 ```